mike-uffelman/art-prints/README.md

 ## About The Project

+Art Prints is an e-commerce application, where users can search images and add them to their shopping cart.

-This application is built to mimick the user experience of an e-commerce website from searching/browsing products to product review and selection, to cart review/edit (no checkout implemented).
+This application is built to mimick the user experience of an e-commerce website.
+Features include image search, product customization (size, quantity), shopping cart review/edit/delete, search history, product reviews, similar product tags, and more.

---> built using
+There is no checkout process implemented in the application.

+This is a client-side single-page application (SPA) built using React for the client interface capabilities, React Redux for centralized state management, React Router for client-side routing, and Unsplash API for image search.

+This is purely a practice project built to improve skills of the aforementioned technology stack.

 [Demo the app here](https://main--tubular-seahorse-1bbe92.netlify.app/).